kadena-community/voting-dapp/README.md

 ```

 This will run the front-end of the election dApp with an in-memory data provider.
 When
-you have completed the tutorial and deployed the election smart contract to Devnet,
+you have completed the tutorial and deployed the election smart contract to development network running locally,
-you can run the front-end using Devnet as its back-end with the following command.
+you can run the front-end using development network as its back-end with the following command.

 ```
 npm run start-devnet